'We're in massive trouble with Kamala': Elon Musk and Trump sound alarm on America's existence * WorldNetDaily * by Joe Kovacs

 “It’s almost not livable there,” the former president noted.
 “She was involved in the destruction of San Francisco and California and she’ll be involved in the destruction of America if elected.”

-“We have a defective government these are defective people and they shouldn’t be running it.”
+“We have a defective government, these are defective people, and they shouldn’t be running it.”

 “He’s incompetent and she’s incompetent,” Trump said of Joe Biden and Harris.
 “I think she’s more incompetent than he is, and that’s saying something because he’s not too good.”